 As Otto Cars, the founder of ReAct stepped down as Executive Director of ReAct as of Jan 1st 2014, a new governance structure was put in place.
 ReAct formed a Global Leadership Group (GLG) consisting of the heads of all nodes plus Otto, who remained with the organization as a senior advisor.

 2014 ReAct Africa is formed

-In 2014, following intense work to sensitise key changemakers in African countries to the issue of ABR, the ReAct Africa node was formed at a meeting in Nairobi.
-Mirfin Mpundu was elected as the first coordinator and the node is hosted at the Ecumenical Pharmaceutical Network.
+In 2014, following intense work to sensitize key change-makers in African countries to the issue of ABR, the ReAct Africa node was formed at a meeting in Nairobi.
+Mirfin Mpundu was elected as the first coordinator and the node is at this time hosted by the Ecumenical Pharmaceutical Network.

 2015 The three programmatic areas of ReAct